-- 18.2 At a minimum, the general manager must ensure that the following matters are recorded in the council's minutes: - (a) details of each motion moved at a council meeting and of any amendments moved to it, - (b) the names of the mover and seconder of the motion or amendment, - (c) whether the motion or amendment was passed or lost, and - (d) such other matters specifically required under this code. - 18.3 The minutes of a council meeting must be confirmed at a subsequent meeting of the council.
+- 18.2 At a minimum, the general manager must ensure that the following matters are recorded in the council's minutes: - a) the names of councillors attending a council meeting and whether they attended the meeting in person or by audio-visual link, - b) details of each motion moved at a council meeting and of any amendments moved to it. - c) the names of the mover and seconder of the motion or amendment, - d) whether the motion or amendment was passed or lost, and - e) such other matters specifically required under this code. - 18.3 The minutes of a council meeting must be confirmed at a subsequent meeting of the council.